LinkedInLearning/programmingin-windsurf-and-mcp-4084173/README.md

-# COURSENAME
+# Programming in Windsurf and MCP
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Programming in Windsurf and MCP`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]